Position: Agricultural Technical Advisor

 Host company/organization: Agribridge Somalia

-Nyasha finished his graduation project called A Study of Endophyte Fungi Populations in Three Different Banana Production Systems.
-His plans after graduation are to complete a Master’s in climate change and sustainable development at University of Cape Town.
+Nyasha’s graduation project was called A Study of Endophyte Fungi Populations in Three Different Banana Production Systems.
+After his Fellowship, he hopes to complete a Master’s in climate change and sustainable development at the University of Cape Town.
 He wants to specialize in environmental sciences.

-As his time at EARTH is coming to a close, Nyasha reflects on his time here and says that EARTH has made a very positive impact on his life.
-“I was able to meet so many different cultures, that, otherwise, I would’ve never met.
+Nyasha reflects that EARTH has made a very positive impact on his life.
+“I was able to meet so many different cultures, that otherwise I would’ve never met.
 It has taught me to face and meet challenges and to be respectful of the opinions of others.
 I think EARTH has opened many doors for me and helped me see agriculture in a different way.”

-Nyasha wants to return to his home country and work in community development with small-scale farmers.
+Nyasha returned to his home country Somalia and intends to work in community development with small-scale farmers in the banana sector.
 He wants to teach them about resilience in agriculture and how to combat and mitigate climate change.
-He would also like to train them to improve water management and preservation of biodiversity.
+He would also like to train them to improve water management and the preservation of biodiversity.

 For more information about the Fellowship Program and about being a Host Partner, please contact us.